 How to locate and monitor progress on California Bills:

 The California Legislative Information website makes it easy for anyone to access and track progress on any of these bills or any other State bills and resolutions.
-A "Daily Updates" report feature displays, by house, measures for which there was activity the previous day such as new analyses, hearings, placement on the Daily File, amendments, history actions, or votes.
+A "Daily Updates" report feature displays, by house, measures for which there was activity the previous day such as new analyses, hearings, placement on the Daily File, amendments, History actions, or votes.
 Measures prior to 1999 can be still be found at http://leginfo.ca.gov which will remain as an archive for legislative information.
 To use this free legislative information service go to: http://leginfo.legislature.ca.gov/faces/billSearchClient.xhtml

 CDE Legislative/Funding Update By Geoff Belleau, CDE Consultant email@example.com

 ESSA Title IV funding for FY18 was recently proposed by the Feds in the amount of $450 Million.
 FY17 was funded at $400 Million.
-The CA State ESSA Plan will be go the board one last time this week for approval.
+The CA State ESSA Plan will go to the board one last time this week for approval.
 Title IV will be distributed in a formula basis for CA. There is talk of a minimum funding allocation of $10,000, but see the final plan for specifics.
 The CDE has not decided on what it will focus State level activities on.

-In alignment with the California Legislature, the third week of October will be Digital Citizenship week.
+In alignment with the CA Legislature, the third week of October will be Digital Citizenship week.
 This year's focus is on evaluating news, social media best practices, staying safe online and building a positive online presence.
 Check out the CDE Digital Citizenship page for more info.

 CUE Advocacy Strategy

 The focus on advocacy is to influence implementation of existing programs to include collaborating with other education associations, proactively developing State legislation, providing policy advice on the development of new State and Federal Education initiatives, and continuing to monitor and take positions on current and emerging legislation and initiatives relevant to the CUE Advocacy Platform.